New paper: Subsidies and the Persistence of Technology Adoption (June 2014).

 Forthcoming paper: Savings in Transnational Households, Review of Economics and Statistics.

 Video blurb on my paper, Motivating Migrants (March 2014).

 My research is on the economics of development in the world’s poor countries.
-I have ongoing research projects on financial decision-making among the poor, behavioral biases in economic decision-making, international migration, and migrant remittances.
+I have ongoing research projects on financial decision-making among the poor, technology adoption, behavioral biases in economic decision-making, international migration, and migrant remittances.
 In the past I have also worked on health, disasters and risk, international trade, and crime and corruption.